Pranshul-Thakur/Sorting-Algo/README.md

 # Sorting-Algo
-Collection of all the sorting Algorithms ( In Progress )
+Collection of all the sorting Algorithms in Python ( In Progress )

 -Bubble Sort